FAChowdhury/filtered-string-view/README.md

 explicit operator std::string();
 ```

 Enables type casting a `filtered_string_view` to a `std::string`.
-The returned `std::string` should be a copy of the filtered string, so any characters which are filtered out should not be present.
-The returned `std::string` must be a copy so that modifications to it do not mutate the underyling data backing the `filtered_string_view`.
+The returned `std::string` is a copy of the filtered string, so any characters which are filtered out should not be present.
+The returned `std::string` is a copy so that modifications to it do not mutate the underyling data backing the `filtered_string_view`.

 ##### Examples